regin123/Gra-Go---Web/README.md

 # Gra-Go---Web
 Implementation of popular board game GO using Client-server-model, Hibernate and Swing.
-Created with Masioki: https://github.com/Masioki as project for Programming Technologies course.
+Created together with Masioki: https://github.com/Masioki as project for Programming Technologies course.
 Orginal repo: https://github.com/Masioki/Gra-Go---Web
 Comments are written in Polish.
 To play, start server and go to http://localhost:8080/login in your browser.